contao/docs/docs/manual/form-generator/forms.en.md

 weight: 10
 ---

-{{% notice warning %}}
-This article is machine translated.
-{{% /notice %}}

 With the form generator you can create forms and either send their data by e-mail or write them to the database.
 Contao automatically validates the form input according to the rules you specify.
 Files can be sent as attachments or saved on the server.

 ## Setting your own SMTP server